Rule 5101:2-9-36 | Additional requirements for children's crisis care facilities.

 (2) Each diaper changing area shall be disinfected after each diaper change with an appropriate germicidal agent.
 If the diaper changing area is soiled after the diaper change, it shall be cleaned with soap and water and then disinfected with an appropriate germicidal and virus killing agent.

-(3) Disposable materials are recommended for diaper changing, and if used, shall be used once and discarded.
+(3) Disposable separation materials at a central diaper changing station are recommended for diaper changing, and if used, shall be used once and discarded.
 If washcloths or other washable materials are used, they shall be used once and stored in an appropriate germicidal and virus killing solution until laundered.

 (1) Children of both genders and under twenty-four months in age who are not siblings may share the same bedroom.